223311/nosleep/README.md

-don't move mouse in few second,make it auto. you can download nosleep.exe or download jar(if you have in enterprise n/w) file.
+don't move mouse in few second,make it auto. you can download nosleep.exe or download jar(if you have in enterprise n/w) file. it will also support new team application
-Thanks to creator who has created exe file.

-Both files are safe to use even in highly protected enviroment and doesnot required any type instllation ,it's just plug and play.
+Both files are safe to use even in highly protected enviroment and doesnot required any type instllation ,it's just plug and play. and it will never connect to internet.

 ### feature
 			v1.0 :